ChakreshKVS/Safe-Path-Navigation-On-Lunar-Terrains/README.md

 ```

 ## **Step 2: Run the Main Application**
-Return to the root folder (Safe-Path-Navigation) and run:
+Return to the root folder (Safe-Path-Navigation-On-Lunar-Terrains) and run:
 ```bash
 python app.py
 ```